Jakob-Peters/Project-WebAdView/readme.md

 - If you do not see debug output, make sure the debug toggle (ladybug icon) is enabled.
 - **For performance issues with many ads:** Ensure `.lazyLoadAd()` is applied to your ScrollView.
 - **If ads aren't loading/unloading properly:** Check debug logs for state transitions and verify ScrollView bounds are being captured correctly.
 - **For flickering or layout jumping:** The system now includes anti-flickering mechanisms with hysteresis thresholds and stability timers.
 If you still experience issues, try increasing the `unloadThreshold` parameter or check debug logs for rapid state transitions.
-(If issues presist, disable unloading again, using the `default` value)
+(If issues persist, disable unloading again using the default value)
+- **For ad size conflicts:** If ads appear clipped or distorted, check that your frame constraints aren't overriding the automatic resizing.
+Use flexible constraints like `maxWidth: .infinity` when possible.
+- **For targeting issues:** Verify that all custom targeting parameters are configured in your STEP Network account before using them in the app.

 ## License
 This project is for demo purposes.
 Please adapt for production use and review privacy requirements for your region.